 Results and Next Steps

-At this stage, the entrepreneur seeks to reconcile the results of his or her examination with the goals of their research.
+At this stage, the entrepreneur seeks to reconcile the results of their examination with the goals of their research.
 For example, if you were doing exploratory research about a potential product you wanted to bring to market, now would be the time to ask questions such as whether the research suggests market potential.
 Similarly, if the goal was to figure out what customers like about competing products, now would be the time to list those results and determine whether they are worth incorporating into your product.
 Regardless, it is important to be open to what the data say, even if they indicates results that are contrary to what you were hoping for.
 Research should be an opportunity for growth and a roadmap for the refinement of your idea.